Goldee’s Barbecue and the Pursuit of Excellence

 Conclusion

 Texas Monthly’s next Top 50 list comes out soon.
-Maybe Goldee’s repeats.
-Maybe they don’t.
+Maybe Goldee’s 2-peats.
+Maybe not.

 I haven’t tried Goldee’s yet.
 But one day, I will.